MAJigsaw77/extension-androidtools/README.md

 // To get a file url use this, path is the file AndroidTools.getFileUrl(path);

-// To get the Android SDK version AndroidTools.getSDKversion();
+// To use the Android SDK version AndroidTools.sdkVersion

 // To get the internal android storage directory AndroidTools.getExternalStorageDirectory();